University of Technology Sydney

 Required texts

-The Standard Operating Procedures manual will be provided via UTSOnline and a hard copy will be handed out in the first practical session.
+The Standard Operating Procedures manual will be provided on Canvas and hard copies will be available in the laboratory.
 This manual includes the expert witness report style guide and chapters on each trace examined during the mock cases.
 Students must bring a copy (printed or electronic) to every practical session.

 Recommended texts